jinsongwei/xv6-public/tutorials/git_control.md

-## tutorial setup git version control
+## tutorial to setup git version control

 If you would like to use git version control to work on your project with your partner or by yourself.
 Here is a brief tutorial to set up github.